Project Introduction

 Initial Data Cleaning

-First, we kept our raw data intact and created a new sheet transposing the data to have our debt data in rows rather than columns.
+First, I kept the raw data intact and created a new sheet transposing the data to have the debt data in rows rather than columns.
 This is much more usable in pivot tables where each column would be identified (thousands of columns).

 Yearly Debt Percentage Increase